-There are different possibilities that lead to a result of not analyzed:
+There are two possibilities that may lead to a not valid result:

-- Not that processed Mix. - Absence of amplification: It may be due to: - Presence of inhibitors in the sample, in which case there would be repeated from extraction. - Failed amplification tube, in which case there would be repeated from the amplification.
+- Presence of inhibitors in the sample, in which case there would be repeated from extraction. - Fault in the amplification tube, in which case there would be repeated from the amplification.